-An Edge Group is an association of Edges that enable a collection of network devices to communicate on a low latency LAN or a WAN, when required.
-(See Local site routing for Edge groups in this article.)
+A BYOC Premises Edge group is an association of premises-based Edges that enable a collection of network devices to communicate on a low latency LAN or a WAN, when required.

 - Members of an Edge group share endpoints.
 For example, all of the phones in the same Edge group can access a SIP trunk plugged into one Edge in the group.

 Shared Resources in an BYOC Premises Edge Group

 - Phone trunks: When you add an Edge to an Edge Group, that Edge inherits phone trunks added to the Edge group.

 - Communication providers: When one Edge in the Edge group has a connection to a communication

 provider, all of the other Edges in the Edge group can share the resource.

 - External Gateways: When one Edge in the Edge group has a connection to an External